Noble Solutions: The Solutions Hub Noble Solutions: The Solutions Hub (en)

 The CBN, in collaboration with the Bankers’ Committee, aims to achieve an environment where a higher and increasing proportion of transactions are carried out by electronic payment means in line with the global trend as the new cash withdrawal policy will ensure that a larger proportion of currency in circulation is captured within the banking system, thereby enhancing the efficacy of monetary policy operations and fighting inflation.

-It is a well-known fact that the criminal underworld usually requires huge volumes of cash to carry out their nefarious operations in order to avoid being traced or tracked.
+It is a well-known fact that the criminal underworld usually requires huge volumes of cash to carry out their nefarious operations to avoid being traced or tracked.
 Therefore, limiting the amount of cash flowing in the system will curtail such activities as armed robbery, kidnapping, drug and gun running and money laundering.
 In an environment of the extensive and predominant use of cheques and e-payments, criminal transactions can be easily traceable and tracked.

 The 5% is a transaction cost, and not meant to be punitive.
 It is simply a motivational factor aimed at driving the business of banking towards more efficient and cost-effective operations.
 The objective is to enable Nigerians to see the policy as serving the interests of all concerned.
 The huge amount of money spent on the frequent printing of currency notes and managing physical cash could be deployed in solving other pressing needs of the public.
 CBN’s director of banking supervision made it clear that high volume withdrawals will not exceed once a month and not exceed ₦5.000.000 00 and ₦10.000,000.00 for individuals and corporate organizations respectively, and shall be subject to the referenced processing fees.